• Skip to primary navigation

 The really bad health insurance plan that I wrote about earlier this year might be a grandfathered plan that was in effect when the ACA was signed into law.
 Insureds may have joined after that date and still be on a grandfathered plan. (although that still doesn’t explain the $5 million lifetime max that was being marketed on that plan as of this year – even grandfathered plans are not allowed to have lifetime maximums).

 But especially in the individual market, health plans are constantly being redesigned.
 The way the process works in Colorado – and in many other states – is that existing plans are retired, or “sunset” and new ones are introduced.
 In most cases, insureds are allowed to remain on the sunset plan.
-If the carrier does away with the plan completely, they have to offer the plan’s insureds the option to purchase any of the other plans the company offers, guaranteed issue.
+If the carrier does away with the plan completely, they have to offer the plan’s insureds the option to Your Health Insurance Will Probably Change in 2014purchase any of the other plans the company offers, guaranteed issue.
 So most carriers have traditionally let insureds remain on sunset plans, but the plan becomes a closed block, which means that no new insureds are being added to the pool.
 The result is usually that over time, premiums within a closed block start to rise faster than premiums in other plans that are enrolling new members (keep in mind that in the individual market, medical underwriting has long been used to make sure that new members are relatively healthy.
 So for individual plans, members who have been on the plan the longest tend to have higher claims expenses than new members).
 This leads healthy insureds who are on sunset plans to seek coverage in another plan in order to lower their rates.

 There are lots of reasons for new plan designs: It’s a way for carriers to create product differentiation (especially true in robust markets like we have in Colorado).
 New plan designs also allow carriers to create products with lower premiums, as they’re well aware that price is one of the most important factors when consumers are shopping for coverage (a good example is the trend over the past decade towards health plans with separate prescription deductibles instead of integrated Rx deductibles or Rx coverage with traditional copays).
 New plan designs also […]